 The time issue is quite interesting and well-done, with three layers of storyline.
 There is the car trip, the story of Phoebe Winterbottom, and Sal’s earlier childhood memories of her mother.
 All of these fit smoothly together, complimenting each other and enriching the whole story.
 And when the story concludes and the mystery of Sal’s mother is revealed, every bit fits into the whole perfectly.

-The narrator was really superb; when I looked at the amazon.com review to refresh my memory of the names, I could instantly hear the narrator’s voice pronouncing the names of the people and the towns traveled through.
+The narrator in the Walk Two Moons audiobook was really superb; when I looked at the amazon.com review to refresh my memory of the names, I could instantly hear the narrator’s voice pronouncing the names of the people and the towns traveled through.

-I’m surprised I’ve never heard of this book, since it really is lovely.
-I’ve noticed that many many of the Newbery books (especially the more recent ones) focus on family conflicts or loss of family members, but this one does so more subtly and more beautifully than most.
+I’m surprised I’ve never heard of Walk Two Moons by Sharon Creech, since it really is lovely.
+I’ve noticed that many many of the Newbery books (especially the more recent ones) focus on family conflicts or loss of family members, but Walk Two Moons does so more subtly and more beautifully than most.